yilv/ChineseTranslationForLeSS/large-server-hardware-company.md

 The group decided on a two week cadence.
 We made sure the Sprint boundary was mid-week so that I could be available to the teams and not somewhere in the stratosphere sitting on a plane.

-## BIOS Retrospective Structure Adaptation {#bios-retrospective-structure-adaptation}
+## BIOS Retrospective Structure Adaptation BIOS回顾结构调整 {#bios-retrospective-structure-adaptation}

 We tried several variations on a combination of cross-team and per-team retrospectives.
 The retrospective structure was similar in spirit to the LeSS Sprint Rules, although it varied slightly in the details.